MicrosoftDocs/windows-iotcore-docs/windows-iotcore/connect-your-device/Miracast.md

 ### Enable the Connect App

-To enable the Connect app, you'll need to include the **IOT_MIRACAST_RX_APP** to your image.
+To enable the Connect app, you'll need to include the **IOT_MIRACAST_RX_APP** feature to your image.
 See [this page](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/iot-core-feature-list) for more details about how to add features to your image.

 ### Enable Miracast